cloudtrust/keycloak-export/README.md

 Then start (or restart) the server.
 Once started open http://localhost:8080/auth/realms/master/export/realm and you should see a json with the exported content.
 You can also invoke the endpoint for other realms by replacing `master` with the realm name in the above url.

+To use this module, the client (i.e. admin-cli) must have full scope allowed in the master realm.